-Aviation Maintenance Technician General I
+AERO 055 10 Units Aviation Maintenance Technician

-Course Advisory: SCC Minimum English and math standards.
-Presents the fundamentals presents for standards.
+Course Advisory: SCC Minimum English and Math standards.
 Presents the fundamentals necessary for the advanced study in Aeronautics.
 It will define the history of aviation and powerplant operation, and the study of flight: aircraft weight and balance, ground operation and servicing, mathematics, maintenance forms and records, basic physics, maintenance publication, and mechanic privileges and limitation.
 Safety is stressed throughout the course.
 In addition, this course is a study of the methods and processes used in the production of an aircraft, including shop safety.
 Use of hand tools and power equipment, aircraft drawings, cleaning, corrosion control; and the processes used by the manufacturers for aircraft construction.
 Five hours lecture, fifteen hours lab.